What is Healthy Democracy?

 Healthy Democracy is a nonpartisan, nonprofit organization dedicated to elevating the public’s voice in our democracy.
 We work to advance innovative and powerful ways for the public to engage in the democratic process and improve our political discourse.

 We don’t work for one side or another on the ‘issues of the day’.
-We do work on in-depth and fair deliberations, both in-person and online, in order to build meaningful new ways for the public to weigh in on the important issues facing us all.
+We do work on in-depth and fair deliberations in order to build meaningful new ways for the public to weigh in on the important issues facing us all.

-In 2011, the Oregon Legislature approved House Bill 2634, legislation making the Citizens’ Initiative Review a permanent part of Oregon elections.
+In 2011, the Oregon Legislature approved House Bill 2634 to make the Citizens’ Initiative Review a permanent part of the elections process in Oregon.
 This marked the first time a legislature has made voter deliberation a formalized part of the election process.
-The CIR is a benchmark in the initiative reform and public engagement fields.

 Healthy Democracy was selected by the newly formed Oregon Citizens’ Initiative Review Commission to run two Reviews during the 2012 election cycle — the first official state CIRs.